AxisCommunications/acap-rs/crates/acap-logging/README.md

 _Logging utilities for ACAP applications_

+## Example

-The logger should be initialized as early as possible:
+The logger is initialized as early as possible:

 ```rust
 use log::{error, warn};